 Adjustments upon changes in recapitalization, dissolution, liquidation, merger or asset sale.
 In the event of any increase or decrease in the number of issued shares of our common stock resulting from a stock split, reverse stock split, stock dividend, combination or reclassification of the common stock, or any other increase or decrease in the number of shares of common stock effected without receipt of consideration by us, we will proportionately adjust the aggregate number of shares of our common stock offered under the ESPP, the number and price of shares which any participant has elected to purchase under the ESPP and the maximum number of shares which a participant may elect to purchase in any single offering period.
 If there is a proposal to dissolve or liquidate us, then the ESPP will terminate immediately prior to the consummation of such proposed dissolution or liquidation, and any offering period then in progress will be shortened by setting a new purchase date to take place before the date of our dissolution or liquidation.
-We will notify each participant of such change in writing at least ten business days prior to the new exercise date.
-If we undergo a merger with or into another corporation or sell all or substantially all of our assets, each outstanding option will be assumed or an equivalent option substituted by the successor corporation or the parent or subsidiary of the successor corporation.
-If the successor corporation refuses to assume the outstanding options or substitute equivalent options, then any offering period then in progress will be shortened by setting a new purchase date to take place before the date of our proposed sale or merger.
+We will notify each participant or substitute equivalent options, then any offering period then in progress will be assumed or an equivalent option substituted by the successor corporation or the parent or subsidiary of the successor corporation.
+If the successor corporation refuses to assume the outstanding options or substitute equivalent options, then any offering period then in progress will be shortened by setting a new purchase date to take place before the date of such change in writing at least ten business days prior to the new exercise will be shortened by setting a new purchase date to take place before the date of our proposed sale or merger.
 We will notify each participant of such change in writing at least ten business days prior to the new exercise date.